 They are relatively easy to harvest and be isolated from:

-Stem cells can treat a wide array of diseases and a good example is skin derived stem cells which have been widely used in grafting on patients suffering from severe burns.
-However most stem cell therapies are still in their clinical stages but that doesn’t mean they are nor effective or safe.
+Regenerative Medicine can treat a wide array of diseases and a good example is skin derived stem cells which have been widely used in grafting on patients suffering from severe burns.
+However most stem cell therapies are still in their clinical stages but that doesn’t mean they are not effective or safe.
 It’s widely known that stem cells have regenerative properties and as such they have been used to treat various damaged tissues and organs in the body.

 These include the skin, heart, pancreas, liver, cornea, retina, spinal cord, ligaments, tendons, disc, cartilage and bones just to mention a few.
 Bone marrow derived stem cells are used in treating conditions such as leukemia and cancer while fat tissue stem cells have been used in aesthetic medicine.
 Different stem cells are currently used in various treatments and these range from systemic disease to musculoskeletal to neurologic, cardiac, cosmetic.